Houston Psychiatrist

 2.Cognitive-Behavioral Therapy

-Furthermore, it helps in identifying possible triggers, thoughts, or related actions that cause anxiety attacks.
+Step 1 is identifying possible triggers, thoughts, or related actions that cause anxiety attacks.
 Through identifying triggers, it can help patients avoid them or work through finding ways to change negative thoughts and perspective towards the trigger.

 CBT also includes learning coping skills and relaxation techniques to manage the severe symptoms of anxiety.
 See your psychiatrist or counselor for help with CBT.